cjprybol/reproducibility-via-singularity/README.md

 # Do I have to manually build a container each time I want to do this?
 No!
 But I do recommend the interactive method when trying to install software for the first time, since it'll be easier to troubleshoot any issues.
 But once you have a reliable installation recipe ready, checkout [the documentation](http://singularity.lbl.gov/#bootstrap) for how to create a definition file for bootstrapping ready-to-go containers!

+# Contributions
+Thank you to everyone who has contributed!
+- @gmkurtzer: building Singularity, and feedback on examples and document contents
+- @dwaggott: providing a great list of R packages, and an example of how to install R packages from the command line via an R script